Claire Fox: Revolutionary Communist Party

 Fox joined the Revolutionary Communist Party (RCP) as a student at the University of Warwick.
 For the next twenty years, she was one of the RCP's core activists and organisers.
 She became co-publisher of its magazine Living Marxism.
 When Living Marxism rebranded as LM in 1999, she organised its first conference.

 LM closed in 2000 after it was found in court to have falsely accused Independent Television News (ITN) of faking evidence of the Bosnian genocide.
 In 2018, Fox refused to apologise for suggesting that evidence of the genocide was faked.

 Fox stayed with her ex-RCP members when the group transformed itself in the early 2000s into a network around the web magazine Spiked Online and the Institute of Ideas, both based in the former RCP offices and promoting libertarianism.
-Author and environmental activist George Monbiot has argued these groups are part of the "pro-corporate libertarian right".

 Media career

 After founding the Institute of Ideas, Fox became a guest panellist on BBC Radio 4 programme The Moral Maze and appeared as a panellist on BBC One's political television programme Question Time.
 She was criticised in The Guardian for rejecting multiculturalism as divisive and for her libertarian beliefs in the desirability of minimal governmental control and free speech in all contexts.
-She was also accused in 2005 of supporting "Gary Glitter's right to download child porn".

 In 2015, Fox was listed as one of BBC's 100 Women.
 Her book, I Find That Offensive!, was published in 2016.